zacjohnston/nucleosynth/README.md

 # nucleosynth
 Python modules for nucleosynthesis of core-collapse supernova models.

-Currently the purpose is to setup/extract mass tracers for the nucleosynthesis code `skynet`.
+Currently the purpose is to setup/extract mass tracers for the nucleosynthesis code [SkyNet](https://ascl.net/1710.005).

 # Python Dependencies
 * python 3.7